Sadj7/2WEBD/README.md

 ﻿
 # 2WEBD

-This repository contains the code for the 2WEBD project.
+This repository contains the code for the 2WEBD (School) project.

 ## Description

-The 2WEBD project is a web development project that aims to create a responsive and interactive website using modern web technologies.
+The 2WEBD project is a web development project that aims to create a responsive and interactive website using the Metropolitan Museum of Art Collection api.
+The documentation used can be found there: https://metmuseum.github.io .

 ## Features